-Long-term equity incentive awards are now made pursuant to the 2006 Plan.
+In 2006, we proposed the STERIS Corporation 2006 Long-Term Equity Incentive Plan, or the 2006 Plan, for the approval of shareholders.
+The 2006 Plan was approved by shareholders in July 2006.
+(Shareholders also approved amendments to the 2006 Plan at the 2011 Annual meeting of Shareholders.)
+The Company makes long-term equity incentive awards pursuant to the 2006 Plan.
 The 2006 Plan is administered by the Committee and provides for a variety of equity-based incentive compensation such as stock options, stock appreciation rights, restricted stock units, restricted stock and performance units.
-The Committee believes the 2006 Plan provides flexibility to better design long-term equity compensation consistent with our long-term success and alignment with the interest of shareholders.
-As to the amount and type of equity incentives, the Committee generally considers the consultant's data regarding competitive trends and practices, the officer's salary and level within our organization, the nature and complexity of the position, the recommendation of the CEO, and the Committee's own evaluation of the performance of named executive officers, since the Committee members generally have an opportunity to observe their performance and have information on the level of past awards.
-The Committee ultimately decides the amount and mix of long-term compensation (stock options, stock appreciation rights, restricted shares and restricted share units) granted to each named executive officer.
+The Committee believes the 2006 Plan provides flexibility to design long-term equity compensation consistent with our long-term success and alignment with the interest of shareholders.
+As to the amount and type of equity incentives, the Committee generally considers the consultant's data regarding competitive trends and practices, the officer's salary and level within our organization, the nature and complexity of the position, the recommendation of the CEO, and the Committee's own evaluation on the level of past awards.
+The Committee ultimately decides the amount and mix of long-term compensation (stock options, stock appreciation rights, restricted share units) granted to each named executive officer.

 The approval of long-term equity incentive compensation is typically made early in the fiscal year (April or May).
-The compensation consultant provides survey data for equity incentives, reflecting the consultant's recommended minimum, mid-point and maximum range for stock options and restricted shares applicable to each named executive officer.
-For fiscal year 2010, the consultant's range was approximately 10% above and below the survey mid-point for both components of equity compensation.
-In fiscal 2008, the Committee established a guideline for pricing and valuation of annual long-term equity incentive compensation awards for the named executive officers, which would generally be based on the closing price of STERIS common stock on the NYSE Composite Transaction Reporting System on a designated trading day after we announce our prior year fourth quarter and full fiscal year earnings.
+The compensation consultant provides survey data for equity incentives, reflecting minimum, mid-point and maximum range of survey data for stock options and restricted shares applicable to each named executive officer.
+For fiscal year 2012, the survey's range was approximately 25% above and below the survey mid-point for both components of equity compensation.
+Long-term equity compensation grants for fiscal year 2012 were approved by the Committee in April 2011.
+The value of Mr. Rosebrough's fiscal year 2012 equity grants were approximately 30% below the market survey data provided by compensation consultant, as a result of Mr. Rosebrough's request that his grants be reduced from targets indicated by the consultant.
+The Committee honored Mr. Rosebrough's request and reduced his fiscal year 2012 equity grant below the recommended targets.